NVcoder24/PerspFix/README.md

 press Escape to exit<br>
 # Minimal CPU requirements
 it is appears that this program eats cpus like nothin<br>
-minimum cpu series is Intel Xeon 5th gen line of cpus
+minimum cpu series is Intel Xeon 5th gen